Group

 石昊悦

 Greetings!
-I am an Assistant Professor in the David R. Cheriton School of Computer Science at the University of Waterloo and a Faculty Member at the Vector Institute.
+I am an Assistant Professor in the David R. Cheriton School of Computer Science at the University of Waterloo and a Faculty Member at the Vector Institute, where I also hold a Canada CIFAR AI Chair.
 I received my Ph.D. in Computer Science from the Toyota Technological Institute at Chicago in 2024, where I was advised by Professors Karen Livescu and Kevin Gimpel, and was supported by a Google Ph.D.
 Fellowship.
 I completed my Bachelor's degree in Intelligence Science and Technology (Computer Science Track) in 2018 at Peking University, with a minor in Sociology.

 Research

 My research interests are in computational linguistics and natural language processing.
-I work towards deeper understandings of natural language and the human language processing mechanism, as well as how these insights can inform the design of more efficient and effective NLP systems.
+I work towards deeper understandings of natural language and the human language processing mechanism, as well as how these insights can inform the design of more efficient, effective, safe, and trustworthy NLP systems.
 Among all relevant topics, I am particularly interested in learning language through grounding, computational multilingualism, and related machine learning aspects.
 For more details, check out my publications and the CompLING Lab at the University of Waterloo.

 Prospective students and visitors: please read this.